databrary/design/curation/metadata_export/metadata-export-notes.md

 - How do we accurately reflect rights when we are not 100% certain that the contributor is the original owner of the data
 - should an AIP consist of just one big huge mets file, or a mets file for the study and then mets files for all of the assets in a study linking them to the study?
 - regarding the above, it doesn't seem to make sense to make an individuals mets document for each file since there could be thousands of under-described assets that don't exactly have meaning outside of the context of the study...but, how to have administrative metadata for each file in the context of the study.
 That is: semantics attached to the dataset, administration attachd to the files.
+- Where to add annotations on files (as well as on studies)?
+- Link to JSON API as an external reference?
+- URIs for databrary structMap TYPES? - see: https://github.com/cul/cul_hydra/blob/84be3a449d04c016509030472a43466a6f9e5e8f/fixtures/spec/STRUCTMAP/structmap-nested2.xml

 ##Links
 overview - http://jodyderidder.com/metadata/mets.html